Expert tips & tricks for tracing Australian ancestors

-There are a number of digitised early histories such as Fox's History of Queensland (3 volumes), Aldine Histories and Cyclopedia's for a number of states.
-These large histories are not usually indexed names but by using Findmypast you can find a reference to someone very quickly.
-One of our relatives, Thomas Stephen Burstow has a full-page biography in the History of Queensland including a photo of him and their house in Toowoomba (image 603).
+There are a number of digitised early histories such as Fox's History of Queensland (3 volumes), Aldine Histories and Cyclopedias for a number of states such as Victoria, Western Australia and South Australia.
+These large histories are not usually indexed names, but by using Findmypast's intuitive full text search feature, you can find a reference to someone very quickly.
+One of our relatives, Thomas Stephen Burstow has a full-page biography in the History of Queensland directory, and it even includes a photo of him and his house in Toowoomba.

 These digitised publications can also be keyword searched for a place name.
-Another family were in Copperfield in Queensland so, from Findmypast's full list of records, I searched for Queensland to see what was available, then selected the Aldine History of Queensland (published in 1888) and searched for Copperfield.
+Another family were in Copperfield in Queensland so, from Findmypast's full list of records, I filtered my search using the place filter and selected Queensland to see what was available.
+From there, I chose the Aldine History of Queensland (published in 1888) and then searched for Copperfield.

 The main article was in Chapter XXXVIII on the Leichhardt District.
 There are only four lines devoted to Copperfield: